OuyangKun10/SpaceR/README.md

 *   **Logs:** `output_dir/model_timestamp/vsibench_eval_*.log` (Configuration, progress, timings, and final accuracy metrics).

 The script automatically calculates and prints/logs overall and per-task accuracy upon completion.

+We will release the final version of **SR** dataset after all work is done.